Gand0r/N00b/README.md

 ## Welcome to My Pages

-This Repository made for personal and for testing purpose :D
+This Repository made for personal and for testing purpose only :D

 ### Berikut Datfar Modem Cadangan Saat ini